asieftekhari/python-examples/README.md

 **Example 19:** The final list of participant names is sent to the executive committee for printing entry cards.
 However, the names were not entered in standard format during registration (standard format: first letter uppercase, rest lowercase).
 Write a program that reads 5 names and prints their standardized versions.

 **Example 20:** Write a program that converts a word to uppercase if it contains more uppercase than lowercase letters; otherwise, converts it to lowercase.

+**Example 21:** Write a program that determines whether a word is a palindrome or not.
+A palindrome is a word that reads the same from left to right and from right to left.
+For example, "Madam" is a palindrome, but "Tehran" is not.
+Please note that case sensitivity does not matter — as mentioned, "Madam" is a palindrome, and so is "madDAM".